A Scalable Generative Graph Model with Community Structure: Introduction

+In this paper, we consider how to reproduce two fundamental properties of graphs: the degree distribution and the clustering coefficients by degree~\cite{ViBa12}.
+Let $V_d = \set{i | d_i =d}$ be the set of nodes of degree $d$ and define $n_d = |V_d|$.
+The degree distribution is specified by the sequence $\ndseq$.
 In most real-world networks representing interaction data, there are a few nodes with high degrees and many nodes with low degrees, with a smooth transition between.
-In other words, the degree distribution is heavy-tailed, and this feature has long been considered as the critical feature that distinguishes real networks from arbitrary sparse networks~\cite{BaAl99,ClShNe09,SaGaRoZh11}.
-A realistic generative model should be able to reproduce the \emph{degree distribution}, which specifies the number of nodes of each degree $\set{n_d}$.
+In other words, the degree distribution is heavy-tailed, and this feature has long been considered critical in distinguishing real networks from arbitrary sparse networks~\cite{BaAl99,ClShNe09,SaGaRoZh11}.
+Let $c_d = \frac{1}{n_d} \sum_{i \in V_d} c_i$ be the average clustering coefficient for nodes of degree $d$.
+The clustering coefficients by degree are specified by the sequence $\cdseq$.
+The clustering coefficients of real-world graphs are much higher than those of random graphs with the same degree distribution \cite{GiNe02}.
+Nonetheless, most generative models fail to match clustering coefficients of real-world graphs~\cite{SaCaWiZa10}.

-However, the structure prescribed by the degree distribution is only part of the story; real-world graphs have an abundance of triangles.
-In social networks, triangles indicate social cohesion, and it is likely that two people with a common friend are much more likely to be friends themselves.

-\Fig{wedges} shows a \emph{wedge} centered at node 1, i.e., the path 2-1-3 is a wedge.
-If edge 2-3 exists, then the wedge is closed (forms a triangle); otherwise it is open.
-Note that every triangle corresponds to three closed wedges, so the number of closed wedges is three times the number of triangles.
-To measure this, we define the \emph{global clustering coefficient} (GCC) \cite{WaSt98,BaWe00} as